 And so, I’d like to present you today with my favourites.
 Discover the best of Bavaria with these amazing summer day trips from Munich (with tips on how to reach them with public transport).

 PRO TIP FOR SAVING MONEY ON THESE DAY TRIPS FROM MUNICH: If you are travelling with a group, consider buying a Bayern ticket, which is an all-day ticket that gives you public transportation all over Bavaria (and some trains to Salzburg).
 They can be valid for 1-5 people, with epic savings the more people you add.
-You can learn more in my Munich Public Transport guide.
+For more info, you can click here for my full Bayern ticket guide.